 Sometimes when you mention your desire to go traveling to friends and family, questions about your safety come up.
 It casts a shadow of doubt over your plans.
 Staying safe when traveling is essential.

-While the worry and concern of friends and family comes from a good place it’s completely justified to feel like they’re raining on your parade.
+While the worry and concern of friends and family comes from a good place, it’s completely justified to feel like they’re raining on your parade.
 And sometimes, I am more worried about them worrying about me than I am about the actual safety of my travels.
 There are many precautions I take to stay safe when I am traveling.

 Be wary of theft

 I have a friend whose passport was stolen within the first hour of them landing at their destination.
 And we’re always hearing stories about how expensive cameras with thousands of pictures on them have also been taken – so, you need to think ahead.
 Upload your phones and remove them from your phone before you leave for your trip.
 This way, you will have them protected and have lots of extra storage for new photos, videos, a language app, and more.

 Make copies of all your important travel documents and have them stored safely in your luggage.
 Borrow or buy a money belt and invest in travel accessories and travel clothing (such as travel pants with security pockets).
 If you are carrying a tote, purse or backpack, be conscious of it at all times.
 When you’re in a crowded place, put your backpack on your front.
 Drape your purse so it faces doesn’t face the street side.

 It is also important to be aware of the safety measures in place in the city you are visiting.
 For example, if you are in a country with a high crime rate, it would be best if you avoid going out after dark or walking around alone at night.
 It is also best to stay away from any areas that may have been marked as unsafe by the locals or authorities.

 Blend in and don’t be flashy for staying safe when traveling